 There was also the matter of Gracie.
 According to Sheila, the young woman had never been heard from again, and that was disturbing in its own right.
 This was another question that was brewing at the back of her mind, and she needed some clues, something to help her solve that particular mystery.

 “So…do you know what happens after the party’s over?” asked Nattie.
 “What happens once our time at the resort is done?”

 “Don’t spoil it for yourself!” grinned Jackie.
-“Relax, Sheila!…I heard that we get a nice lumpsum of cash and get dropped off wherever we want to go…and I’ll tell you what…I’m headed to the States.
+“Relax, Sheila!…I heard we get a nice lumpsum of cash and get dropped off wherever we want to go…and I’ll tell you what…I’m headed to the States.
 I want to see Hollywood.”

 “Oh…” replied Nattie.
 “That does sound…nice.
 Do you know how much money we get?”

 “Don’t worry about that,” said Jackie as she nudged Nattie in the ribs.
-“I guarantee it’s more than either one of us make in a year.
+“I guarantee it’s more than either one of us makes in a year.
 I’m definitely starting a new life with it, and even if it’s not much, even if I can’t rub two pounds together, I can still rub this trip in my flatmates’ faces.”

 The young blonde giggled in excitement, but Nattie felt an anxiety lay down upon her own shoulders like a frozen shroud, an omen of sorts, and she did not like it one bit.

-Still, you had to be ruthless in this business to get anywhere, doubly so if you were a woman, so she would stick to her guns, grin and bear it, bite that bullet, and act out any other clichéd phrase she could think of to give herself the courage to get this story.
+Still, you had to be ruthless in this business to get anywhere, doubly so if you were a woman, so she would stick to her guns, grin and bear it, bite that bullet, and act out any other clichéd phrase she could think of to give herself enough courage to get this story.

 Nattie sat down next to Jacqueline at the long dining table in the dining hall, at the end of the table, opposite of their host, who had not arrived as of yet.